 Income restrictions are a part of most first time home buyers programs, but these might be more lenient than you think.
 Before you rule yourself out of being eligible for a program, check with a mortgage company or lender.

-For additional information on first time home buyers programs, or to start looking for a home, please call (303) 222-0027, or e-mail email@example.com.
+For further information on first time home buyers programs, or to start looking for a home, please call (303) 222-0027, or e-mail email@example.com.